praneshnikhar/ResQ--Blockchain-based-fund-transfer-for-disaster-victims/README.md

 npm run dev
 ```

 Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.
+You can also visit `/login` to see the login page.

 ## Smart Contract